mohamed-shiha/CheSolutions/README.md

-# CheSolutions Website
+# Che Tech Solutions Website

-A professional website for CheSolutions - Ireland's leading provider of paperless factory solutions for manufacturing operations.
+A professional website for Che Tech Solutions - Ireland's leading provider of paperless factory solutions for manufacturing operations.

 ## About

-CheSolutions helps manufacturing facilities digitize their processes by eliminating paper-based systems and implementing modern digital solutions that increase efficiency and sustainability.
+Che Tech Solutions helps manufacturing facilities digitize their processes by eliminating paper-based systems and implementing modern digital solutions that increase efficiency and sustainability.

 ## Features